Chaozhou Guangdong, China Travel Guide

 Practical tips for enjoying your visit to Phoenix Mountain.

-Have on comfortable shoes for walking for the tea plantations and trails.
+Have on comfortable shoes for going for a walk for the tea plantations and trails.

 Bring plenty of water to stay hydrated during your outdoor exploration.